therealnicoroshi/modlist/README.md

 ***

 ### ❗Various issues related to reloading saves from within the game or exiting to the main menu and reloading from there.
-If you want the most bug free experience, always close and restart the game to load a save. ❗
+If you want the most bug free experience, always close and restart the game to load a save. ❗As of the latest version The game will ALWAYS quit out to desktop and reload from last save to avoid corruption unless using Shadow of Skyrim.

 ### With MO2 Executables not working as intended